 - Add olive oil to a skillet over medium high heat, and add chicken breasts.
 Season with salt, pepper, and thyme.
-Brown chicken on one side, and then flip.
+Brown chicken on one side for about 5 minutes, and then flip.

 - Garnish with semi dried tomatoes, olives, and basil, if desired.